icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

 ## Your First Site
 Jekyll is cool because it can give us a functional site in a matter of minutes, which we can use as a starting point to build out a site of which we can be really proud!

-Now, we should be working in our dev environment for a little while, because we want to get our site working and ready for prime time before we expose it to the outside world, lest we look like charlatans in the eyes of our colleagues.
+For the next few sections, we'll work in our dev environment because we want to get our site working and ready for prime time before we expose it to the outside world - lest we look like charlatans in the eyes of our colleagues!

-Okay, let's get started!
+Okay, let's get started.

 1. Navigate to an area you want your sites to live while we work on them.